High thermoelectric figure of merit of quantum dot array quantum wires: Results and discussion

 where $\omega$ and ${\cal T}_{ph}(\omega)$ are the phonon frequency and throughput function, respectively.
 A dimensionless factor $F_s$ is introduced to describe the reduction factor for phonon transport due to scattering from QDs embedded in a quantum wire.
-The value of $F_s=0.1$ is used, which is determined according to Ref.[\onlinecite{Hu}], in which the phonon thermal conductance of silicon/germanium QD nanowires is calculated.
+The value of $F_s=0.1$ is used, which is determined according to Ref.[16], in which the phonon thermal conductance of silicon/germanium QD nanowires is calculated.
 As $F_s=1$, Eq.
-(6) well explains the $\kappa_{ph}$ of silicon quantum wires with diameters $D\ge 20~nm$.[\onlinecite{Li},\onlinecite{Chen1}].
-In Fig. 4(d) we have considered a quantum wire with diameter $D=25~nm$ and length $L_x=250~nm$ since the pair length (one QD plus spacer layer) adopted is $L_s=5nm$.[\onlinecite{Hu}] The maximum $ZT$ is given by $(ZT)_{1D}=3.31$ at $k_BT=20\Gamma_0$.
-This is a remarkable result, since quantum wires with $ZT \ge 3$ have been theoretically reported only for $D < 3~nm$.[\onlinecite{Minnich},\onlinecite{Hicks}] So far, we are limited to the situation of $N_z=N_y=N_r=5$.
-Although the power factor can be enhanced with increasing $N_r$, $\kappa_{ph}$ is also highly enhanced with increasing $D$.[\onlinecite{Chen1}]
+(6) well explains the $\kappa_{ph}$ of silicon quantum wires with diameters $D\ge 20~nm$.[23,24].
+In Fig. 4(d) we have considered a quantum wire with diameter $D=25~nm$ and length $L_x=250~nm$ since the pair length (one QD plus spacer layer) adopted is $L_s=5nm$.[16]
+The maximum $ZT$ is given by $(ZT)_{1D}=3.31$ at $k_BT=20\Gamma_0$.
+This is a remarkable result, since quantum wires with $ZT \ge 3$ have been theoretically reported only for $D < 3~nm$.[1,9] So far, we are limited to the situation of $N_z=N_y=N_r=5$.
+Although the power factor can be enhanced with increasing $N_r$, $\kappa_{ph}$ is also highly enhanced with increasing $D$.[23]
+We show the calculated $\kappa_{ph}$ as functions of temperature for different diameters at $L_x=250~nm$ in Fig. 5.
+The line marked with triangles denotes the $\kappa_e$ corresponding to the curves of 3D case in Fig. 4. $\kappa_{ph}$ fully dominates heat current at room temperature ($k_BT=25\Gamma_0$).
+It is worthy noting that $\kappa_e > \kappa_{ph}$ is observed in the situation of extremely low temperatures $k_BT < 0.1\Gamma_0$.
+Many literatures have reported the Carnot engine behavior of a single QD when $\kappa_e \gg \kappa_{ph}$.[25-27].